BUZZ-Blimps/Buzzstation/README.md

 </p>

 ### Suggestions
-- Use a steam deck or mobile device to control blimps instead of an Xbox controller
+- Use a Steam Deck or mobile device to control blimps instead of an Xbox controller